ozbunae/capstone/README.md

-## 7 Final Additions
+## 7 Final Notes

 ### 7.1 SMOTE - Class Imbalance

 ![ClassIM](img/photo_9.png)

 As we can see, the one huge problem with our data set is that our dependant variable is grossly imbalanced.
 It makes sense within the context of our data as we hope that shows stay open more often than they close.

 We are going to handle that with SMOTE.

 SMOTE stands for Synthetic Minority Oversampling Technique.
 This is a statistical technique for increasing the number of cases in your dataset in a balanced way.
 SMOTE takes the entire dataset as an input, but it increases the percentage of only the minority cases.

+Please note that when SMOTE was used on SVM and neural network it was ineffective.

 ### 7.2 Feature Importance
 Feature importance refers to a class of techniques for assigning scores to input features to a predictive model that indicates the relative importance of each feature when making a prediction.